A new characterization of the Hardy space and of other spaces of analytic functions: Reproducing kernel Hilbert spaces

-As an application we prove the following characterization of the Fock space, different from the one given by Bargmann (\cite[footnote 4, p.
-188]{MR0157250}).
+As an application we prove the following characterization of the Fock space.
 In the statement, one could assume the functions analytic only in a neighborhood of the origin, and then use analytic continuation.

 \begin{proposition} The Fock space is the unique (up to a positive multiplicative factor) reproducing kernel Hilbert space of entire functions where the equation